MicrosoftDocs/windows-itpro-docs/store-for-business/microsoft-store-for-business-overview.md

 - Ukraine

 ### Support to only manage products
 Customers in these markets can use Microsoft Store for Business and Education only to manage products that they've purchased from other channels.
 For example, they might have purchased products through Volume Licensing Service Center.
-However, they can't purhcase apps directly from Microsoft Store for Business and Education.
+However, they can't purchase apps directly from Microsoft Store for Business and Education.
 - Puerto Rico

 This table summarize what customers can purchase, depending on which Microsoft Store they are using.